Business rates revaluation 2017

 The VOA uses a wide range of property information, rental and other evidence to compare values across similar types of properties in order to set the rateable value.

-Supporting small business relief scheme
+Supporting small business relief scheme, pub relief and local discretionary relief

 The government has announced measures to support public houses, and businesses affected by the loss of Small Business Rate Relief and Rural Rate Relief.
 Find out more here.